opentok/opentok-android-sdk-samples/Texture-Views-Renderer/README.md

 1. Using a GLSurfaceView
 2. Using a TextureView

-Both classes, although both are very similar they have some differences that make them more appropriate according to the use case.
+Although both GLSurfaceView and TextureView are very similar, they have some differences that make them more appropriate according to the use case.
 When using GLSurfaceView, it is more complicated to do some view compositions like applying a mask or doing animations with the views, on the other hand, when using TextureViews, these kind of things are feasible.